bjlkeng/bjlkeng.github.io/source/posts/semi-supervised-learning-with-variational-autoencoders.rst

 information about our data such that it's easily separable in our supervised learning problem.
 This technique is defined as M1 model in the Kingma paper.
-As you may have noticed though, step 1 doesn't directly involve any of the :math:`y` labels; the two steps are disjoint.
+As you may have noticed though, step 1 doesn't directly involve any of the :math:`y` labels; the steps are disjoint.
 Kingma also introduces another model "M2" that attempts to solve this problem.